-“White,” is my largest project, currently undergoing changes in its fourth draft.
+“TBA” is codename for my largest project, currently undergoing changes in its fourth draft.
 The book is scheduled to be in its final drafting stages by May or June of 2019, and if I’m lucky, ready for query by September 2019.
 Because of the length of this project, it’s taking a bit longer than other manuscripts to prepare.
 Both my editor and I refuse to think about calling the manuscript finished until every note sings.

 As of December 2018, the storyline is undergoing some much-needed honing as far as a magic system and world building goes.
 I look forward to starting the second draft in early 2019.
-The goal is to have the fourth and final draft ready for query by August 2019, shortly followed by the finish of “White.”
+The goal is to have the fourth and final draft ready for query by August 2019, shortly followed by the finish of “TBA”.

-The book is currently on the backburner until I have “Animals of Malice” and “White” completely finished and out for query.
-Priority-wise, “The Hatchery” is behind “The Foundations of Lore.”
+The book is currently on the backburner until I have “AoM” and “TBA” completely finished and out for query.
+Priority-wise, “Codename: Bird Book” is behind “TFOL”.

 With any luck, I should be able to start working on drafting this piece again by September 2019, and is looking at a final draft sometime in the middle of 2020.

 I will start the OUTLINE for my third stand-alone fantasy manuscript “The Cat Book” sometime in January 2019.
 Because of the nature of this little fairy tale, it will be the first of my projects I officially plan to illustrate.